JBrVJxsc/xk6-text-encoding/README.md

-# xk6-text-encoding
+# k6 Text Encoding Extension

-A k6 extension for text encoding and decoding operations.
+A k6 extension for text encoding and decoding operations, providing high-performance UTF-8 and Base64 handling.

-## Features

-- UTF-8 encoding and decoding
-- Base64 encoding and decoding
-- UTF-8 validation
-- Byte and rune counting
-- High performance
-- Simple API

 ## Installation